Helsinki Tram

 Helsinki Tram Fares, Tickets and Cards

-The tariff for the trams work along the same lines of the metro as the tickets for public transportation in Helsinki, are the same for all.
+Tariffs for the trams work along the same lines as the metro, as tickets for public transport in Helsinki are the same for all.
 The travel area for the is divided into 8 different areas.
-The names of which are as follows: Helsinki, Espoo and Kauniainen, Vantaa, Kerava and Sipoo, Kirkkonummi, Regional Ticket, Region two-zone and Region three-zone.
-Prices also differ for adults and children between the age group of 7-16 years old.
-Based on a combination of these two, the fares are decided.
+Their names are as follows: Helsinki, Espoo and Kauniainen, Vantaa, Kerava and Sipoo, Kirkkonummi, Regional ticket, Two-zone region and Three-zone region.
+There are also different prices for adults and children aged 7-16.
+A combination of these two factors determines the fare.

-For more information with regard to the fares, tickets and card, you can visit the official website at: https://www.hsl.fi/en/tickets-and-fares
+For more information with regard to the fares, tickets and card, you can visit the official website.

 Helsinki Tram Parking